hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/priya_nath_sinha/715_pns_xxx.md

 jostling at railway or steamer station is another illustration of this.
 A friend of Swamiji had a talk with him one day at the Math on this subject.
-Swamiji remarked, "You see, we have an old adage: 'If your son is not inclined to study, put him in the Durbars (Sâbha).'
+Swamiji remarked, "You see, we have an old adage: 'If your son is not inclined to study, put him in the Durbars (Sābha).'
 The word Sabha here does not mean social meetings, such as take place occasionally at people's houses — it means royal Durbars.
 In the days of the independent kings of Bengal, they used to hold their courts mornings